7. Provisions and Contingent Liabilities and Contingent Assets

 Considering the obligations of the Company pursuant to the Trust Deed, the commitment to the PF Department that any losses on account of the investments held by the PF Trust would be borne by the Company and the ongoing proceedings relating to IL&FS at the NCLAT, the Company has accounted for Rs.
 331.00 lakhs as provision towards shortfall in realization of the principal value of investments (Provision for Expected PF Trust Loss) on grounds of prudence and has debited the retained earnings on 1 April 2020, the earliest balance sheet presented, in respect of the same.
 Interest/ other charges obligations upto 1 April 2020 of Rs.
 29.54 lakhs has been accounted in retained earnings and interest differential for the periods ended 31 March 2021 and 31 March 2022 of Rs.
 36.14 lakhs and Rs.
 20.76 lakhs has been accounted in the Statement of Profit and Loss for these periods, respectively.

-During the year, the company has completed initial public offering (IPO) of ?
-42,356.00 lakhs (including fresh issue of ?
-17,300.00 lakhs) comprising of (i) equity shares of 58,79,751 each at an issue price of ?
-288 per share towards fresh issue of equity shares (ii) equity shares of 87,00,000 each at an issue price of ?
-288 per share towards offer for sale (iii) equity shares of 1,40,350 each at an issue price of ?
-261 per share for employee quota towards fresh issue.
-The equity shares of the company were listed on National Stock Exchange of India Limited and BSE Limited w.e.f 12 March 2024.
-The Company has incurred issue expenses amounting to Rs 4,127.22 lakhs.
-These expenses are borne by the Company and Selling Shareholders, in proportion of the Equity Shares issued by the Company and sold by each of the Selling Shareholders in the Offer for Sale and in accordance with Applicable Law amounting to Rs.1,667.48 lakhs and Rs.2,459.74 lakhs respectively.
-The Company's share of expense of Rs.1,425.78 lakhs (excluding taxes) has been adjusted against Securities Premium as at 31 March 2024.
+During the previous year, the company completed initial public offering (IPO) of ' 42,356.00 lakhs (including fresh issue of ' 17,300.00 lakhs) comprising of (i) equity shares of 58,79,751 each at an issue price of ' 288 per share towards fresh issue of equity shares (ii) equity shares of 87,00,000 each at an issue price of ' 288 per share towards offer for sale (iii) equity shares of 1,40,350 each at an issue price of ' 261 per share for employee quota towards fresh issue.
+The equity shares of the company were listed on National Stock Exchange of India Limited and BSE Limited w.e.f March 12, 2024.
+The Company incurred issue expenses amounting to Rs 4,127.22 lakhs.
+These expenses were borne by the Company and Selling Shareholders, in proportion of the Equity Shares issued by the Company and sold by each of the Selling Shareholders in the Offer for Sale and in accordance with Applicable Law amounting to Rs.1,667.48 lakhs and Rs.2,459.74 lakhs respectively.
+The Company's share of expense of Rs.1,425.78 lakhs (excluding taxes) was adjusted against Securities Premium as at 31 March 2024.

 (i) Title deeds of Immovable Properties not held in name of the Company: